github/codeql/cpp/ql/lib/change-notes/2022-06-23-global-var-flow.md

 ---
-category: minor-analysis
+category: majorAnalysis
 ---
 * The IR dataflow library now includes flow through global variables.
+This enables new findings in many scenarios.